MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/08-design-power-bi-reports.md

 In this exercise, you'll publish the report to the Power BI service.
 You will then explore the published report behavior.

+> _**Note**: You'll need at least a **Power BI Free** license to publish the report.
+Open the Microsoft Edge browser, then sign in at `https://app.powerbi.com`.
+When asked to solve a puzzle, or to start a free Fabric trial, you can skip this and close the browser.

 > _**Note**: You can review the remainder of the exercise, even if you don't have access to the Power BI service to perform the tasks directly._

 1. Select the _Overview_ page, then save the Power BI Desktop file.